wesselvdrest/designofmas/README.md

-# Simulating Evolutionary Game Theory in a N-Player Game
+# Simulating Evolutionary Game Theory in a N-Player Population

 _For this study we used the game Dots-and-Boxes_